-I suggest that you pass down sentences such as "I can play tennis, I can play football, I can play golf."
+I suggest that you pass down sentences such as “I can play tennis, I can play football, I can play golf.”
 Give each team a different picture flashcard to pass down.
 The first person holds their flashcard of a sport.
-When you say, "go" pupils pass the card to the person behind them saying, "I can play tennis."
-This person takes the card and passes it to the one behind them saying, "I can play tennis."
+When you say, “go” pupils pass the card to the person behind them saying, “I can play tennis.”
+This person takes the card and passes it to the one behind them saying, “I can play tennis.”
 Pupils keep going until the picture card reaches the end.
-At that point, the child at the end can bring the card up to the front – walking only (and watch out for bags and things in the aisles that can be tripped over).
+At that point, the child at the end brings the card to the front.
+Even though it’s a race, it’s best to request walking only and watch out for bags and things in the aisles that can be tripped over.

-A little movement is good in class, but not too much with thirty children.
-See Relay Race from ESL Games: 176 English Language Games for Children for more ideas on how to play.
+Some movement is good in class, but not too much with thirty children.
+See ESL Games: 176 English Language Games for Children for more ideas.

 Colour Wolf – listening to the question form “Can you play tennis?”
 Give out 29 pictures of sports – if you are teaching 8 new words then you would have between 3 and 4 copies of the same picture.
 If you do not have any flashcards then ask the children to do one picture of a sport of their choice.
 Make sure the children do not all draw the football!

 Now each child has a picture, ask the whole class to stand up.
-You ask, "Can you play tennis?"
+You ask, “Can you play tennis?”
 All the children holding a picture of tennis must sit down.
-To prevent cheating have the children showing their pictures.
+To prevent cheating, have the children show their pictures.
 Continue asking your questions as you go through all the sports until you read the last sport – all those left standing are winners.